paketo-buildpacks/pip-install/README.md

 The buildpack will do the following:
 * At build time:
   - Installs the application packages to a layer made available to the app.
-  - Sets the `PYTHONUSERBASE` to this layer.
+  - Prepends the layer site-packages onto `PYTHONPATH`.
 * At run time:
   - Does nothing